sagemath/trac_to_gh/Issue 3013.md

 # Issue 3013: bug in integrate (found during a talk!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3013

 Original creator: was